Welcome to BackTrax! This article will give you a quick walkthrough of the main features of the app so you can get started quickly.

 You can use the red buttons on the left of each song entry to delete songs from the set, and you can use the handles on the right side to drag and drop songs into a new order.

-When finished building the sets, tap the Done button at the top right of the BackTrax Library panel to close it.
+When finished building the sets, tap the button at the top right of the screen to close the BackTrax Library panel.

 The button at the top left pops up a menu that allows you to save the current set list and to load it later.
 Tapping the button at the top center of the screen locks the set list, so you don’t accidentally tap on delete, info or movement controls in the list during a performance.
 The nearby button opens the lyrics and attachments panel on the right side of the screen.